Bell Tower on 34th Wedding DJ | Mallory & David

 Integrated Enhancements

-A digital photo booth experience was incorporated into the after-party, featuring a custom backdrop provided by the couple.
-Guests were able to capture and instantly receive content, adding another layer of interaction to the evening.
+A digital photo booth experience was incorporated into the after-party with a custom backdrop provided by the couple.
+Guests could capture the moment and have it in their phones instantly.

 ![]() | ![]() |

-Additionally, a custom monogram was designed to match the couple’s invitation suite — integrated into the DJ booth presentation for this event.
+A custom monogram was also designed to match the couple's invitation suite and integrated into the DJ booth presentation for the evening.
+Every visual detail was considered.

 A Coordinated Vendor Team

-Planning a Wedding at The Bell Tower on 34th
+Planning Your Wedding at The Bell Tower on 34th with a Wedding DJ

 ![]() | ![]() |

-For couples considering a more natural, outdoor setting, venues like Houston Arboretum & Nature Center offer a completely different type of experience — one that requires a unique approach to sound, flow, and guest engagement.
+For couples drawn to a more natural outdoor setting, the Houston Arboretum & Nature Center offers a completely different kind of wedding experience — one that comes with its own unique approach to sound, flow, and atmosphere.

 Photography by Erika Geier Photography